weiping-playnext/Zenject/README.md

     * After syncing the git repo, note that you will have to build the `Zenject-Usage.dll` by building the solution at `AssemblyBuild\Zenject-usage\Zenject-usage.sln`.
 Or, if you prefer you can get `Zenject-Usage.dll` from Releases section instead
     * Then you can copy the `UnityProject/Assets/Plugins/Zenject` directory to your own Unity3D project.

-Note that for when importing Zenject into your unity project, you can uncheck any folder underneath the OptionalExtras folder for cases where you don't want to include it, or if you just want the core zenject functionality, you can uncheck the entire OptionalExtras directory.
+Note that when importing Zenject into your unity project, you can uncheck any folder underneath the OptionalExtras folder for cases where you don't want to include it, or if you just want the core zenject functionality, you can uncheck the entire OptionalExtras directory.

 ## <a id="history"></a>History

 Unity is a fantastic game engine, however the approach that new developers are encouraged to take does not lend itself well to writing large, flexible, or scalable code bases.
 In particular, the default way that Unity manages dependencies between different game components can often be awkward and error prone.

-This project was started because at the time there wasn't any DI frameworks for Unity, and having used DI frameworks outside of Unity and seeing the benefits, I felt it was important to remedy that.
-The only thing google produced at the time was a <a href="http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/">series of articles</a> by Sebastiano Mandalà explaining the problem.
-Sebastiano even wrote a proof of concept DI framework and open sourced it, which became the basis for this library.
-Zenject also takes a lot of inspiration from Ninject (as implied by the name).
+This project was started because at the time there wasn't any DI frameworks for Unity, and having used DI frameworks outside of Unity (eg. Ninject) and seeing the benefits, I felt it was important to remedy that.

 Finally, I will just say that if you don't have experience with DI frameworks, and are writing object oriented code, then trust me, you will thank me later!
 Once you learn how to write properly loosely coupled code using DI, there is simply no going back.